 Herman Smith-Johannsen is considered by many as the man who brought the sport of skiing to America.
 He was born in Norway in the 1870s and started skiing as a toddler.
 At the age of 24 he emigrated to the upper midwest and worked as a machinery salesman using skis to transport his wares.
 The Cree Indians were amazed at the speed he could travel on snow and nicknamed him “Chief Jackrabbit.”

 Johannsen moved to the Adirondacks in the 1920s and began designing nordic and downhill ski trails across the Northeast.
 He worked for the Lake Placid Club, Mont Tremblant, and Stowe Mountain Resort.
-Working with two other pioneers, Otto Schniebs and Hannes Scheider, he laid out trails on Marble Mountain, the first development on the slopes of Whiteface.
+Working with two other pioneers — Otto Schniebs and Hannes Scheider — he laid out a ski area on Marble Mountain, the first development on the slopes of Whiteface.

 Another significant milestone in the history of downhill skiing was the construction of the road to the summit of Whiteface.
 The Pikes Peak Highway, completed a decade earlier, generated interest in creating a comparable road in New York.